MurayamaTaro/Intern_Cosmos/README.md

 - テキスト＋画像条件付け
   - python3 inference/batch_inference.py \
   --model_type video2world \
-  --prompt "Denmaru, the round red character, jumps straight up vertically and lands smoothly on both feet, fully touching the ground.
-No rotation or sideways movement.
+  --prompt "Denmaru, the tall round red character with arms extended, jumps straight up vertically while keeping arms fixed at sides.
+No rotation, tilt, or sideways movement.
+At the peak, briefly pauses, then lands smoothly on both feet and comes to a full stop.
+The camera is fixed, always showing the full body from the front.
 The motion is continuous and smooth without distortions." \
-  --image_path "denmaru/denmaru2.jpg" \
+  --image_path "denmaru/denmaru3.jpg" \
-  --num_seeds 1 \
+  --num_seeds 10 \
-  --num_steps 50 \
+  --num_steps 70 \
   --fps 24 \
   --guidance 9.0 \
-  --output_dir it2i_debug
+  --output_dir denmaru3_1